Some clients may not know that the same act can subject them to both civil and criminal liability. Our U.S. legal system does in fact have both civil

 Civil law generally pertains to duties and disputes between individual people or organizations, or between individual people/organizations and the government.
 The purpose of civil law is to help resolve those disputes and provide remedies to those damaged by violations of the law.
-An example of a civil law suite is personal injury law, workers compensation law to name a few.
+An example of a civil law suite is personal injury law, workers compensation law or a business law dispute.
 For this kind of case you need a Tulsa attorneys that practices civil law.

 Crimes, although they impact individual people, are offenses against society as a whole, not just the individuals themselves.
 The goal of criminal law is to maintain societal stability by defining what is acceptable and not acceptable, to punish offenders, and to deter criminal acts.

 Civil cases are different than criminal and are brought by individuals or organizations like corporations seeking a remedy.
 When an individual files a lawsuit, he or she is the Plaintiff.
 The person sued is the Defendant.
 Generally, individuals pay their own legal fees and costs, unless one of the parties receives an award of attorney fees.

 Criminal cases are prosecuted by the state or federal government, not the victims of the crime.
 The government is generally represented by a public official, such as an Attorney General or District Attorney.
 The person being prosecuted is still called the Defendant.
 Tax dollars fund criminal prosecutions, and sometimes defense costs as well, if the accused cannot afford counsel of their own and must utilize the services of a court-appointed attorney/public defender.

 Different Burdens of Proof In Civil v.
 Criminal Law